JackFred2/TOMLConfig/README.md

 # TOMLParser
 No-dependency system for parsing .toml files, with utilities for use as a configuration library.

-## Floats
+## Floats / Doubles
 The project uses the TOML spec's definition of "Float" in it's naming scheme, however  they are effectively Java `double`s and should be treated as such.

+## Integers / Longs
+As above, the project uses the TOML spec's definition of "Integer" in it's naming scheme, however they are effectively Java `long`s and should be treated as such.

 ## Feature checklist
 - [x] Basic TOML parsing